Influencer marketing statistics to know in 2025

 The ROI of influencer marketing campaigns

-If you’re thinking of launching an influencer marketing campaign, you might have to convince your boss that it’s the right move.
+If you’re thinking of launching an influencer marketing campaign as part of your marketing strategies, you might have to convince your boss that it’s the right move.
 Here are some stats to give you an idea on the ROI you can expect.

 Brands get $4.12 for every $1 spent on influencer campaigns on IG

 That’s right!
-According to HypeAuditor’s report, you can get - on average - $£4.21 for every $1 you spend with an influencer on Instagram.
-So for that $500 post with your micro-influencer, you could see a wallet-tingling $2105 in return.
+According to HypeAuditor’s report, you can get - on average - $4.21 for every $1 you spend with an influencer on Instagram.
+So for that $500 post with your micro-influencer, you could see a wallet-tingling $2,105 in return.
+Brands are increasingly allocating significant portions of their influencer marketing spend to leverage these high returns.

 Source: HypeAuditor, 2023